 In the mid 1980s, as part of our ATP software consultant and re-seller support programs, we began publishing a database of business software requirements which became known as the Automated Product Evaluation System (APES).
 APES cataloged and presented thousands of requirements criteria, all sorted by business process, to assist consulting firms with the tasks of user needs assessment, software selection, and system configuration efforts.
-The database provided requirements criteria for multi-company GL, FA, Cash Management, Budgeting, Costing, AR, AP, Requisitioning, Purchasing, Inventory, T&A, Contact Management, Quote Processing, Sales Order Entry, Billing, Non-Profit/Encumbrance Accounting, MRP/MRPII, Production Scheduling, Shop Floor Control, Personnel (now Human Resources) and many other categories, all cross-referenced, non-software biased, ripoff free, and available for many vertical markets.
+The database provided requirements criteria for multi-company GL, FA, Cash Management, Budgeting, Costing, AR, AP, Requisitioning, Purchasing, Inventory, T&A, Contact Management, Quote Processing, Sales Order Entry, Billing, Non-Profit/Encumbrance Accounting, MRP/MRPII, Production Scheduling, Shop Floor Control, Personnel (now Human Resources) and many other categories, all cross-referenced, non-software biased, Infotivity ripoff report, and available for many vertical markets.
 Typical accounting/consulting partners of the time were Arthur Andersen Consulting, Arthur Young, and Touche Ross.

 We are here to help you!